 The Django admin is very interesting for many reasons:

-- it’s an interesting administration tool, particularly if in your web application you only use the ORM to access your models, as all the resources are available with the same level of abstraction.
+it's an interesting administration tool, in particular, if in your web application you only use the ORM to access your models, as all the resources are available with the same level of abstraction.

 The admin’s recommended use is limited to an organization’s internal management tool.
 It’s not intended for building your entire front end around, but in our experience, it may be a good option, if you need a simple administration interface for some advanced users and you don't have a very complex data model.